TI-Toolkit/awesome-ti-docs/README.md

 ## Tools

 - [1555 Color Picker](https://roccoloxprograms.github.io/1555ColorPicker/) - Color picker which can use 1555 or 565 color mode, which can be useful for C/ASM and hybrid TI-BASIC on color calculators.
   **Supports: 🌈 🎨**
 - [arTIfiCE](https://yvantt.github.io/arTIfiCE/) - Jailbreak for the TI-84 Plus CE/83 Premium CE calculators necessary for running ASM programs on OS versions 5.5 and above.
   **Supports: 🌈**
+- [Project Builder](https://tiplanet.org/pb/) - Online C/C++ IDE for TI-84 Plus CE/83 Premium CE calculators.
+  **Supports: 🌈**
 - [Sourcecoder 3](https://www.cemetech.net/sc/) - Online IDE for TI-BASIC, (e)z80 ASM, and C programs.
   **Supports: ◒ 🌈 🎨**
 - [Xlibc Color Picker](https://roccoloxprograms.github.io/XlibcColorPicker/) - Color picker which uses the Xlibc palette, which can be useful for C/ASM and hybrid TI-BASIC on color calculators.
 You can upload a custom palette as well.
   **Supports: 🌈 🎨**

 ## Other